City Purchasing and Contracting Services

 Once the Certificate of Completion is issued, the City must obtain releases from the following agencies: State Department of Revenue, State Department of Labor & Industries, Employment Security and the City's Revenue and Consumer Affairs Division.
 The State Department of Revenue requires a 45 - 60 day waiting period before retainage can be released.
 If all appropriate releases are received and there are no claims against the retainage at the end of the waiting period, the City releases the retainage.

-For questions or more information about public works contracting, contact the appropriate person on the City Purchasing and Contracting Services Division staff list.
+For questions or more information about public works contracting, contact the appropriate person on the City Purchasing and Contracting Services staff list.